t0m-R/aws-grabber/README.md

 # aws-grabber
-Python Script to grab the AWS Educate credentials so students can use aws-cli v1.
+Python Script to grab the AWS Educate credentials so students can use aws-cli.
+Works on linux and macOS, Windows version under development.

 ## About
 This command will update the configuration files of `aws-cli` with new credentials.